Diana's death stunned the world — and changed the royals

 LONDON (AP) — Above all, there was shock.
-That’s the word people use when they remember Princess Diana’s death in a Paris car crash 25 years ago this week.
+That’s the word people use over and over again when they remember Princess Diana’s death in a Paris car crash 25 years ago this week.

-The woman the world watched grow from a shy teenage nursery school teacher into a glamorous celebrity, who comforted AIDS patients and campaigned for land mine removal couldn’t be dead at the age of 36.
+The woman the world watched grow from a shy teenage nursery school teacher into a glamorous celebrity who comforted AIDS patients and campaigned for land mine removal couldn’t be dead at the age of 36, could she?

 “I think we need to remind ourselves that she was probably the best known woman in the English-speaking world, aside from perhaps Queen Elizabeth II herself,’’ said historian Ed Owens.